jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 In above example, it was easy to reach out to participants because you were already close to them, spatially as well as socially.
 But sometimes, field access is more difficult than just putting up some notes.
 Often, this is because you actually don’t know who or where possible participants can be found, and so you can’t ask them.
 This means you need to get to them in a step-by-step process.
 The following example outlines this:

 > You want to find out how people use freely available data on air pollution which is published by cities.
-But you don’t know anyone who does work with such data .
+But you don’t know anyone who does work with such data.
 You give it a try and post about your research project on Facebook.
 You are lucky, and a friend of yours happens to know that a local “hackspace” is hosting a bi-weekly “data hackers” meeting.
 You click on the link your friend send you and find an email address.
 You write an email and ask if you could join the meeting and introduce your project.
 > In parallel, you have also searched the web, and by trying “[next largest city] open data” you found out that the infrastructure department of the city has given an award to the best data project some weeks ago.
 You could reach out to the staff member who awarded the price.
 They might be able to refer you to some people who are interested in the topic, since they needed to get in contact with them when advertising the competition for the award.

 In the scenario above, I described a step-by-step process of reaching out: In each step, you try to be referred to a next person who is more knowledgeable and familiar with the people you want to do research with.
 You do this, until you are referred to possible participants.

 At each step, you can learn about how to approach the next: If your friend refers you to a meeting of data hackers, that friend can probably also tell you if you should behave in a particular way if you are going there.
 For the hacker meeting, it might make sense to NOT be wearing a suit.
 In other places, the smart clothes might be essential.

 Some people who might help you  are in a core position to regulate access to potential participants.
 The ethnographic jargon for them is “Gatekeepers”.
 They can decide to help you and let you through the metaphorical “gate” behind which your participants are waiting – or they can hinder your access if they find reasons to not help you.
-In the example above, a gatekeeper could be the person who runs the “data hackers”-meetup or the person being responsible for the city’s “open data”-initiative .
+In the example above, a gatekeeper could be the person who runs the “data hackers”-meetup or the person being responsible for the city’s “open data”-initiative.

 If you have found people who like to be your research participants, you can ask them if they know others who might like to participate.
 It works like the step-by-step recruiting process, but instead of moving towards your participants, you now can go from one to another by being referred.